 Course: Faith, Spirituality and the Workplace

 Societies, workplaces in particular, are becoming increasingly multicultural and multi-religious.
-To many, their faith is part of their identity and in today's times when the division between one's personal and work self is becoming increasingly blurry, it becomes difficult for people from minority religion to bring their complete self to workplace.
-In an attempt to address that and make students sensitive and mindful to people of different faiths and value system, Tyson Center started offering the course on Faith and Spirituality in workplace from Fall 2017.
+To many, their faith is part of their identity and in today's times when the division between one's personal and work self is becoming increasingly blurry, it becomes difficult for people from minority religions to bring their complete self to the workplace.
+In an attempt to address that and make students sensitive and mindful to people of different faiths and value systems, The Tyson Center offers a course on Faith and Spirituality in workplace.